-There are 10 training plans I have designed for the Dubbo Stampede this year.
-They might provide assistance for you as you train for your particular event.
-The plans provide a methodical and progressed way of approaching training, that is, slowly increasing the distance and intensity of your running to get you to the starting line ready to achieve your goals, assuming of course, the goals are realistic!
+There are 10 training plans designed for the Dubbo Stampede.
+They will help you train for your particular event.
+The plans provide a methodical and progressed way of approaching training, that is, slowly increasing the distance and intensity of your running to get you to the starting line ready to achieve your goals.

-Most of these plans also incorporate the Mudgee Running Festival (20th August) in the week before the Dubbo Stampede.
+Most of these plans also incorporate the Mudgee Running Festival (19th August), which is held the week before the Dubbo Stampede.
 Why not head over to Mudgee as well and get two events for your training efforts?

 Running programs for Dubbo parkrunners

 Dubbo parkrun is a free, timed, 5km running event along the Macquarie River every Saturday at 8am.
 We're proud to be a founding Local Supporter of the Dubbo parkrun during it's development.
 You'll find our committee members and lots of Dubbo Stampede gear there each and every week.